-Nonetheless, Crespo was worth every penny, and is considered by many to be just as much an icon of the game.
+However, Crespo was worth every penny and is just as much an icon of the game.

 Whether or not Lazio should have spent so much on the man is a different question entirely.
 When Crespo joined the Biancocelesti their finances were already creaking under a decade of hefty expenditure, with club president Sergio Cragnotti lavishing money (and debt) on the team.